woodruffw/kbs2/README.md

 Without any persistence, wrapped key usage would be tedious: the user would have to re-enter their master password on each `kbs2` action, defeating the point of having a secret manager.

-To avoid this, `kbs2` establishes persistence of the unwrapped key with a POSIX shared memory object (specifically, an object named `/_kbs2_uk_{truncated-SHA256-of-your-keyfile-path}`).
-This is done after first use *or* explicitly with `kbs2 unlock`.
-The unwrapped key can be de-persisted either by rebooting the machine *or* by running `kbs2 lock`.

-Unlike like `ssh-agent` and `gpg-agent`, `kbs2`'s shared memory object is *not* tied to a user's session.
-This means that logging out and logging back in does *not* require the user to re-enter their master password *unless* they have otherwise configured their system to run `kbs2 lock` before the end of their session.
+To avoid this, `kbs2` establishes persistence of the unwrapped key with an authentication agent: running `kbs2 agent` will start a daemon in the background, which subsequent `kbs2` invocations can connect to (as needed) via a Unix domain socket.
+By default, running `kbs2 agent` will prompt the user for the currently configured key's master password.
+Users can add additional unwrapped keys to their running agent by invoking [`kbs2 agent unwrap`](#kbs2-agent-unwrap).

 ## Hacking